eriveraa/Notes/Azure DP-900 Study Notes.md

   -  Available APIS / Database Model (choose one)

-    - Core SQL: documentDB (JSON data)
+    - Core SQL Api: documentDB (JSON data).
+For new applications use this one.

-    - Azure Cosmos DB for MongoDB API
+    - MongoDB API

-    - Cassandra
+    - Cassandra Api

-    - Azure Table
+    - Azure Table API

     - Gremlin (graph)